 Natalie: We use LinkedIn and look at data kind of like a funnel.
 We see how many eyeballs we have on a campaign, then we'll look at clicks and then at how many candidates we got out of it.
 So that piece kind of measures the number of candidates that we have coming to a campaign and then there's the recruitment funnel.
 Of those people who applied, how many went to interview, how many went to offer and how many were hired?
 So we’re measuring the quality of the candidates that we're getting.

-John: For years and years it's been perfectly acceptable for organizations to swallow recruitment agency costs.
+John: For years and years it's been perfectly acceptable for organisations to swallow recruitment agency costs.
 But the idea of putting $100,000 towards a recruitment marketing budget seems like a big deal and when you look at the costs associated with the outputs, it's really easy to measure agency spend.
 Even if you can decrease that spend by 20 percent, that money is worth it from a marketing standpoint.

 Kathleen: I think another metric is the amount of time and money you put into your career pages.
 You can easily measure the amount of time that people are spending on your website.
 I would just advise you to be cautious with those numbers because what I've noticed, at least at Loblaw, is that we don't generally want to hire some of the people who apply via a career site.
 So you have to be careful about making your case to the business about spending a tonne of money to have a splashy careers page when people really just want to know what it's like to work here.